Click if you’d rather listen!

 “Would you mind if I put more water in for my coffee?”

-After setting it back on its base, I lean against the wall demarking kitchen space from office cubicles and try not to watch her unpack her lunch.
+After setting it back on its base, I lean against the wall separating kitchen space from office cubicles and try not to watch her unpack her lunch.
 Course that’s impossible being the alternative is boiling water vigil.

 Out comes a freezer bag of home-made granola, glass container filled with blueberries, and a bag of coffee grounds.
-She empties the yogurt and fruit into a bowl, dumps the grounds into a paper filter, and then plops the cone into a pour-over funnel sitting atop her mug.
+She empties the yogurt and fruit into a bowl, dumps the grounds into a paper filter, and plops the cone into a pour-over funnel sitting atop her mug.
 Her economy of movement says she’s done this a hundreds of times before.